ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 \end{remark}

 \begin{remark}
-Equality judgments can hypothetically be used in type theory for things other than definitional equality, such as a shorthand for [[typal equality]] in a dependent type theory without explicit definitional equality, given by a reflection rule into the [[identity type]]:
+Equality judgments can hypothetically be used in type theory for things other than definitional equality, such as a shorthand for [[typal equality]] in a dependent type theory without only meta-theoretic definitional equality, given by a reflection rule into the [[identity type]]:

 {#ShorthandTypalEquality}
 $$\frac{\Gamma \vdash a \equiv a':A}{\Gamma \vdash \delta_{a, a'}:a =_A a'}$$